david-asher/electron-firebase/docs/firestore.js.md

 <a name="exp_module_firestore--firestoreDoc+update"></a>

 ### firestoreDoc#update(docPath, [contents]) ⇒ <code>Promise.&lt;DocumentReference&gt;</code> ⏏
+Updates an existing document in the Firestore at the requested path with the given contents.
+Likemerge() except it will fail if the document does not exist.

 **Kind**: Exported function
 **Returns**: <code>Promise.&lt;DocumentReference&gt;</code> - DocumentReference for the docPath
 **See**: [https://firebase.google.com/docs/reference/node/firebase.firestore.DocumentSnapshot](https://firebase.google.com/docs/reference/node/firebase.firestore.DocumentSnapshot)